secret-city-wildbots/2026-Command-Structure/README.md

    - Controller X Button - Pivot To Position (90 deg)
    - Controller D-Pad Up - Pivot To Position (175 deg)
    - Controller D-Pad Down - Pivot To Position (5 deg)

+   >> Note: These commands will run (and stay running) when the button is pressed / activated until a condition is met.

+The following controls will control the pivot (Motor ID 4, Encoder Channel ID 0 (On the RIO)):
-   - Controller D-Pad Left - Pivot To Position (50 deg)
+   - Controller D-Pad Left - Pivot2 To Position (50 deg)
-   - Controller D-Pad Right - Pivot To Position (90 deg)
+   - Controller D-Pad Right - Pivo2 To Position (90 deg)

    >> Note: These commands will run (and stay running) when the button is pressed / activated until a condition is met.